SCCapstone/PalmettoProgrammers/README.md

 ```
 selenium-side-runner tests/*.side -c browserName=firefox
 ```
 This does the same as above but directly calls the CLI command.
-You can also change the browser name to chrome/chromium if you want to test that browser engine instead.
+You can also change the browserName option to chrome/chromium if you want to test that browser engine instead.

-The test is located in FU.SPA/tests.
+Tests are located in `FU.SPA/tests`.

 # Authors
 Aaron Keys - alkeys@email.sc.edu